How to improve employee engagement in the workplace

 Company leaders want engaged employees, but very few know how to get there.
-In order to boost employee engagement, start with well-being.
+In order to improve staff engagement, start with well-being.
 It’s crucial to show your employees you care about their well-being by providing resources, communication, reinforcement and encouragement.
-When you treat your employees with care and support their total well-being, it helps your employees reconnect to what motivates them in their jobs.
+When you treat your employees with care and support their total well-being, it helps your employees reconnect to what motivates them in their jobs and helps prevent burnout.

 Be thoughtful about the actual design of an employee’s job — consider the business problems the job is solving or if there’s the “right” amount of ownership.
 If employees indicate they’re bored or not challenged, re-engage them by redesigning their roles.